The Curiosity Approach

 Come and see us for yourself and how we are starting to move into a whole new world of learning!

-Nursery and Pre School set in the heart of Stone in Staffordshire
+Nursery, Pre School and Holiday Club set in the heart of Stone, Staffordshire

 Copyright (c) 2020 Elmhurst House Pre School Ltd All Rights Reserved